mongodb/specifications/source/auth/auth.rst

         throw new Error("OIDC callback API has changed!");
     }

-The callback MUST allow implementers to return the following information:
+The callback MUST be able to return the following information:

 - ``accessToken``: An OIDC access Token string.
 The driver MUST NOT attempt to validate ``accessToken`` directly.
-- ``expiresIn``: The expiry time for the access Token.
+- ``expiresIn``: An optional expiry time for the access Token.
 Drivers MUST support and document values for both an expiry time and a value that indicates there is no expiry time, like 0 or ``null``.

 The signature of the callback is up to the driver's discretion, but the driver MUST ensure that additional optional input parameters and return values can be added to the callback signature in the future.
-An example might look like:
+An example callback API might look like:

 .. code:: typescript